 Being in the middle of a divorce can feel unbearable.
 Peace of mind can be attained in knowing that it is coming to an end.
 While there is no way to completely know how long your divorce case may take to close, an experienced lawyer may be able to offer an accurate guesstimate based on initial information.

-Experienced, Trusted & Respected – Gille Law Group
+Experienced, Trusted & Respected – Gille Kaye Law Group, PC

 Find out more about our services and your options in a divorce now.
-Contact our Pasadena family law attorneys at (626) 340-0955 to begin.
+Contact our attorneys at (626) 340-0955 to begin.